Crypto69/Wind-Simulator-Project/README.md

 To use this design you need to adjust the wind output to be directional in order for the effect to be felt.
 I used a design from Thingiverse that I 3D printed

+##### Disclaimer!
+Do this at your own risk.
+Information in this project is published in good faith and for general information purpose only.
+I do not make any warranties about the completeness, reliability, and accuracy of this information.
+Any action you take upon the information you find in this project, is strictly at your own risk.
+I will not be liable for any losses and/or damages in connection with the use of information within this project.
+DIY Projects can result in shock or injury.
+Procede at your own risk!

 ---
 #### You need the following items to build this project